 One-Stop-Shops have often invested heavily in clean and swift merchant boarding procedures in order to contract and set-up online merchants within 24 of 48 hours.
 Many shops often realise somewhat too late that they need to ensure acceptance of online payments.
 For these websites and ecommerce shops eager to start accepting credit cards, the short application process and merchant activation is a huge benefit.

 When using an one-stop-shop you are often depending on the banks and acquirers they are connected with.
 As they provide aggregated payment services and pricing, it is hard - if not impossible - to connect with other card processors and negotiate pricing.

 The simplicity of integration and pricing tends to compromise your flexibility and ability to get the best possible credit card fees for your online business.

-We can then match and invite all payment service providers that fit your profile.
+We can then match all payment service providers that fit your profile.

 All selected Payment Service Providers respond via our site with a custom proposal.

 "I used About-Payments to get proposals for the acceptance of MasterCard and Visa cards.
 I got feedback sooner than expected and with the right guidance.
 Also the service during the application and integration was OK.
 I would advise every company looking to take cards to use their platform to gain insight in pricing and conditions".